The Music Competition Online

 Article 1.
 Opus Artis Paris organizes the Music Competition online.
 The competition takes place entirely on Internet.

-Instruments/Areas: Piano, Violin, Viola, Cello, Double Bass, Guitar, Flute, Oboe, Clarinet, Bassoon, Trumpet, French Horn, Trombone, Tuba, Saxophone, Harp, Accordion, Voice, Choir and Chamber Music.
+Instruments/Areas: Piano, Violin, Viola, Cello, Double Bass, Guitar, Flute, Oboe, Clarinet, Bassoon, Trumpet, French Horn, Trombone, Tuba, Saxophone, Harp, Accordion, Voice, Percussions, Choir and Chamber Music.

 Article 2.
 The competition is open to contestants of all nationalities.
 Participants compete in different categories, based on their age.
 The program corresponding to Baroque, Classical, and Romantic eras is to be performed from memory in its entirety.
 For Modern or Contemporary pieces, performers are allowed to use the score.